wushilin/threads/README.md

 // Now thread_pool can't submit new jobs.
 All existing submited jobs will be still processed
 // The future previous returned will still materialize

-// Wait until all jobs to complete thread_pool.Wait()
+// Wait until all jobs to complete.
+Calling Wait() on non-shutdown thread pool will be blocked forever thread_pool.Wait()
 // after this call, all futures should be able to be retrieved without delay
 // You can safely disregard this thread_pool after this call.
 It is useless anyway